zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 ## Terminology

-### The Non-Existent Query Name
+### The Nonexistent Query Name

-The term "The Non-Existent Query Name" is used for a name in the *Child Zone*, just below apex constructed for this test case to, with high certainty, not exist, as a directly defined name.
+The term "The Nonexistent Query Name" is used for a name in the *Child Zone*, just below apex constructed for this test case to, with high certainty, not exist, as a directly defined name.
 The first label starts with "xx--" which should not be used as of [RFC 5890][RFC 5890#section-2.3.1], section 2.3.1.